 What looked to be a beautifully arranged mixture of super-foods, didn’t live up to it’s hype and taught me an important lesson about Intuitive Eating.

-Now I’m not saying that healthy food may not need a little extra elbow grease, but this dish was just ridiculous.
+I realize that sometimes healthier dishes take a little more elbow grease to get on the table, but this was ridiculous.
 Too many steps and too many different flavors and ingredients.
-When I finally finished the dish (almost an hour later), I took Nick a plate.
+When I finally finished (almost an hour later), I took Nick a plate.
 He looked down, then looked back at me.
 Apprehensively, he took a bite.

-“I feel like I’m eating pebbles and dirt that I had to forage from the ground of a forest.”– Nick
+“I feel like I’m eating pebbles and dirt that I had to forage from the forest.”

-We ended up probably eating more of the mac n cheese than we would have if we hadn’t had the horrible farro salad before.
-Because we weren’t satisfied, we ate more.
-See how it works here?
+We ended up probably eating more of the mac n cheese than we would have if we hadn’t had the horrible farro salad beforehand—we created an emotional hunger that only macaroni and cheese could fill.
+Because not only were we still physically in need of sustenance, we weren’t satisfied.
+See how it works there?

 After this recipe disaster, I took a break from posting recipes on my blog.
-I swore to myself that I would never post a recipe that I didn’t absolutely love and that didn’t satisfy me or Nick.
-Luckily I realized this before I posted anything too “clean”, but I have felt my recipes leading towards this direction.
+I swore to myself that I would never post a recipe that I didn’t absolutely love and that didn’t satisfy our taste buds.
+And maybe I’ll narrow my internet searches to more Nick-approved ingredients.

 Get access to my free e-book, 15 Easy Veggie Sides!